MHRT/C Frequently Asked Questions

 Certificates without an expiration date are invalid.
 You must reapply for an MHRT/C under the current requirements.

 No, continuing education must take place during the period your certificate is valid.

 As soon as you have a full MHRT/C certificate with an expiration date.

 Your certificate will expire and any services rendered after that will not be allowable under MaineCare billing.

-No, but if you have any question about a training’s applicability, we suggest you work with your supervisor.
+No. If you have any question about a training’s applicability, we suggest you work with your supervisor.
 If they are unsure, then you may contact our office.